-- After the film – wrap it up and get people to do more – when the film is finished, it’s a good opportunity to talk to people about what they might be up for doing next.
+After the film – wrap it up and get people to do more.
+When the film is finished, it’s a good opportunity to talk to people about what they might do next.
 It's really useful to have another date for their diaries coming up.
 So before the screening, think about the next activity you could invite them to.

 Top tip: don't forget to take a sign-in sheet so that you can collect people's contact details.
 Remember your sign-in sheet needs to comply with the new data protection laws – check out our website to make sure.